wormhole-foundation/wormhole/whitepapers/0006_nft_bridge.md

 Since every NFT has unique metadata the Transfer messages contain all metadata, a transfer (even the first on per NFT) only requires a single Wormhole message to be passed compared to the Token Bridge.
 On the first transfer action of an NFT (address / symbol / name) a wrapped asset (i.e. master edition or new contract) is created.
-When the wrapped asset ( contract) is already initialized or was just initialized, the (new) token_id and metadata URL are registered.
+When the wrapped asset ( contract) is already initialized or was just initialized, the (new) token_id and metadata URI are registered.

 ### API / database schema